samwise41/training-plan/endurance_plan.md

    * **Determine Current Week:** Analyze where the athlete is within that phase (e.g., Week 2 of a 4-week Build block).
 This is found at the beginning of the document under the first headers.

    * **Confirm that you determined the correct week:** Confirm with the athlete that you identified the correct week of the plan.

+   * **Review Training Availability:** Review the Training Availability section to make sure that the workouts conform to those constraints..

 3. **Review the Training history:** Review the training history in Appendix C in addition to the current week schedule to identify overall progress and identify best days for certain training sessions.